Free Consultation

 An experienced defense attorney may be able to have your charges dismissed or reduced by proving you acted in self-defense, the allegations against you are false or exaggerated, the alleged victim’s injuries are self-inflicted, and many other defense arguments.

 Domestic violence can have devastating effects on individuals and families, both physically and emotionally.
 It is important to understand the impact of domestic violence and the resources available to help those affected.
-Our team of Las Vegas domestic violence attorneys at Pariente Law Firm, P.C. is dedicated to providing support and legal representation for victims of domestic violence, as well as those facing false accusations.
+Our team of domestic violence attorneys in Las Vegas at Pariente Law Firm, P.C. is dedicated to providing support and legal representation for victims of domestic violence, as well as those facing false accusations.

 Some of the effects of domestic violence may include: